ricsanfre/pi-cluster/docs/_docs/fluxcd.md

 ### Disabling K3S Add-Ons

-To have the control of any kuberentes configuration deployed in the cluster, K3s add-ons need to be disabled
+To have the control of any kubernetes configuration deployed in the cluster, K3s add-ons need to be disabled

 By default K3s install a HelmChart controller and configure basic Kubernetes networking packages and